-- The signal plans have been finalized. - The construction WBS was amended in October 2022 by the Board of Transportation - Tentative construction starts in mid-year 2023
+- The signal plans have been finalized. - The construction WBS was amended in October 2022 by the Board of Transportation - Construction & activation complete as of May 09, 2023.

 U-6234 MULTI-MODAL PHASE 1 B

 Project Description/Scope: Rehabilitation of the historic structure located at 525 N 4th Street for MPO offices.